Stable Voting: Costs of Stable Voting

 Another cost of SV is some violations---in an extremely small fraction of profiles---of voting criteria satisfied by some other voting methods.
 The most important to discuss is \textit{monotonicity}.
-This criterion states that if $A$ wins in a profile $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by moving $A$ up one position in some voter's ranking, then $A$ should still win in $\mathbf{P}'$.
+This criterion states that if $A$ wins in a profile $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by moving $A$ up in some voter's ranking, then $A$ should still win in $\mathbf{P}'$.
 Like IRV, SV can violate monotonicity.
-For SV, the basic reason is that moving $A$ up one position also means moving some other candidate $B$ \textit{down} one position, and moving $B$ below $A$ may benefit another candidate $C$ whose closest competitor in some subelection is $B$, whereas moving $B$ below $A$ might not meaningfully benefit $A$ at all.
+For SV, the basic reason is that moving $A$ up in a ranking also means moving some other candidate $B$ \textit{down} in that ranking, and moving $B$ below $A$ may benefit another candidate $C$ whose closest competitor in some subelection is $B$, whereas moving $B$ below $A$ might not meaningfully benefit $A$ at all.

-Figure \ref{MonFig} shows the estimated percentages of linear profiles for 6 candidates and up to 51 voters in which IRV, a Condorcet-consistent variant of IRV known as Smith IRV (first restrict the profile to the Smith set and then apply IRV to the restricted profile), and SV violate monotonicity, meaning that there is \textit{some candidate} $A$ and \textit{some voter} $i$ in the profile such that moving $A$ up one position in $i$'s ranking causes $A$ to go from winner to loser.
-Although the frequency with which SV violates monotonicity is not actually zero, it is minuscule compared to the frequencies for IRV and Smith~IRV.
+Figure \ref{MonFig} shows the estimated percentages of linear profiles for 6 candidates and up to 51 voters in which IRV, a Condorcet-consistent variant of IRV known as Smith IRV (first restrict the profile to the Smith set and then apply IRV to the restricted profile), and SV violate monotonicity, meaning that there is \textit{some candidate} $A$ and \textit{some voter} $i$ in the profile such that moving $A$ up in $i$'s ranking causes $A$ to go from winner to loser or moving $A$ down in $i$'s ranking causes $A$ to go from loser to winner.
+Although the frequency with which SV violates monotonicity is not zero, it is minuscule compared to the frequencies for IRV and Smith~IRV.